Tomires/thesis-masters/design.md

 ### Creating an integration

-Quinn has recently finished work on her new army of internet-connected drones.
+Quinn has recently finished work on her new fleet of internet-connected drones.
 She is using Python to periodically gather measurements of temperature, humidity, wind direction and wind speed.
 Every day at a set time, the drones travel along a pre-programmed path and log measurements at certain locations.
 These measurements are then dumped into a file, which is stored in the drone's internal memory.
 Quinn, wanting to utilize the full capabilities of her drone, decides to add an integration to her Python script.
 She opens up our application, logs into her account and adds the file containing her last measurements as a new dataset.
 She then turns on a feature called *version history*, that enables her to upload multiple versions of the same dataset.

 Quinn proceeds to look up the API key specific to the dataset she had just added along with instructions on how to set up the Python integration.
 After installing the integration from Python's package manager, she replaces the bit of code that saves measured data as a file with a snippet that she found.
 The next day after her drones return from their travels, Quinn notices that a new version of data has been added to her dataset.
 She puts on her VR headset, creates a map plot and assigns attributes from her dataset onto its features.
 Quinn then changes between the two versions and can see that today's measurements indicate higher humidity in certain areas as well as a change in wind direction.